Let It Snow, Baby... Let It Reindeer: Release

-The band's video for "Sleigh Ride" was made by Funny Pages Productions.
+The band's video for "Sleigh Ride" was released on November 10, 2008, made by Funny Pages Productions and directed by Rob Corley and Tom Bancroft.
 It is an animated video, and the band had mentioned in recent years that they always wanted to do an animated video.
 It features all of the band members as rabbits in winter.
 The Matt Thiessen rabbit fails to get the attention of a girl rabbit, which leads the other four band members to steal Santa's sleigh so that he can impress her.
 After the two take off in the sleigh, Santa tries to get it back by using a giant snowman.
 After some close calls, the other band members build a snowwoman to draw the snowman off.
 In the end, they give Santa his sleigh back, and the Ethan Luck rabbit sneaks a present from Santa's sleigh for Matt to give to the girl rabbit.
-The video was released in November 2008.